canonical/data-science-stack/docs/how-to/dss.rst

 .. code-block:: none

-    [INFO] Waiting for namespace dss to be deleted...
+    Waiting for namespace dss to be deleted...
-    [INFO] Success: All DSS components and notebooks purged successfully from the Kubernetes cluster.
+    Success: All DSS components and notebooks purged successfully from the Kubernetes cluster.

 Get DSS status
 --------------